Preparing for the Summative Alternate ELPAC Administration

 CALPADS is the authoritative source for student enrollment, demographic, and program information for TOMS.
 The student-level data from CALPADS will be used for administration of the ELPAC.
-The use of CALPADS data for these assessments underscores the importance of keeping CALPADS up to date and accurate.
+The use of CALPADS data for these assessments underscores the importance of keeping CALPADS up-to-date and accurate.
+LEA ELPAC coordinators need to work closely with the LEA CALPADS coordinator to confirm that students do not have multiple SSIDs due to having been enrolled in other districts.
+Any student listed in the MIDS report for CALPADS should not test until the information has been corrected.

 The minimum data that needs to be correct in CALPADS for a student to start testing is as follows: